kubernetes/website/content/zh-cn/docs/concepts/configuration/manage-resources-containers.md

 包括所配置的 ResourceQuota。

 <!--
-### My Container is terminated
+### My container is terminated

 Your container might get terminated because it is resource-starved.
-To check whether a Container is being killed because it is hitting a resource limit, call `kubectl describe pod` on the Pod of interest:
+To check whether a container is being killed because it is hitting a resource limit, call `kubectl describe pod` on the Pod of interest:
 -->